 How to Protect your Children from Dangerous Pedestrian Accidents

 The most important and effective way to protect your child from a pedestrian accident is to provide specific and ongoing education on the rules of the road.
 Sometimes this will be taught in school as well, but practicing at home will truly help to enforce positive and safe pedestrian behavior.
 Teach them to look pause and look both ways before stepping off the sidewalk, and always use a crosswalk if there is one available.
 Practice crossing the street with a green light, and advise them to never dart out into oncoming traffic.
 Educate them on road signs, and make a game out of crossing the street only when the white “walk” signal is visible, and stay on the sidewalk when the red “don’t walk” sign is showing.
 Watching your children learn and pay attention to traffic and road signs can help give you confidence that they will be able to safely play outside without injury.

-If your Child has been Injured in a Pedestrian Accident in New London, Connecticut Call Polito & Associates Today
+If your Child has been Injured in a Pedestrian Accident in New London, Connecticut Call Polito & Harrington Today

 Dealing with an injury or a death of a child is unimaginable.
 If you are in this situation, your focus will understandably be shifted towards dealing with the aftermath of the accident and working to help your child and your family recover.
 Let the experienced attorneys at Polito & Harrington take care of the rest.
 We will work on your behalf to file a claim and recover the compensation that you are due for damages and injuries.
 Medical bills and lost wages due to caring for a family member can add up, and this is the last thing you will want to think about.
 We can help you through this difficult time.
 Call us today at 860-447-3300 for an initial consultation, or contact us online.